 Berlin, September 5th, 2020 (The Berlin Spectator) — In any language, swear words are like valves.
 Those who use them normally intend to let off steam.
 Swear words are being used to express anger or excitement.
 They can break the ice between people.
 On the other hand they insult and provoke the sh*t out of us.

 Expatriates in Germany are confronted with a difficult language.
 Even though English is part of the family of Germanic languages, meaning English and German are supposed to be similar, they are actually very different, including the swear words.

 In some situations, four-letter words are required.
 Some dumb son of a bitch just cut you off at an intersection in Berlin or elsewhere in the German-speaking world?
-Your Nutella sandwich feel on the new carpet?
+Your Nutella sandwich fell on the new carpet?
 You just got an ‘E’ for your math test?
 Those situations need the right word.

 It is important to know that ‘Scheisse’ is both a noun and and adjective.
 When used in the latter case, it is being spelled with a lower case first letter.
 The word also has a couple of variations.
 You need to insult someone?
 Calling that person a ‘Scheisser’ or ‘Hosenscheisser’ is very effective.
 The female version would be ‘Scheisserin’ or ‘Hosenscheisserin’, but these are not being used much.

 Yes, it is good to have an emancipated language.
 But it is ‘scheisse’ (adjective) when people exaggerate in this regard, like they do in Germany.
 By the way: The word ‘Scheisse’ is female, meaning it is ‘die Scheisse’.
 It should be male though, because of all the ‘Scheisse’ men pull.